 News by: Himanshu Singh

-And British exports have plunged to the lowest level for nearly four years in a bruising setback to hopes of creating a more balanced economy.
+And British exports have crashed to their lowest level for four years in a further sign the economy is slowing.